The following courses are taught throughout the year. Please check the schedule for upcoming courses.

 This basic course is designed for those that are new to the world of Macs.
 We’ll take a grand tour of the Mac Mountain Lion interface, as we explore how to use the Finder, desktop, menu bar, the Dock, Spotlight, files and folders, and more.
 We’ll also examine how to open and close applications, set your Mac preferences, and perform software updates.
 We’ll go in-depth with Safari, to enhance your web experience, by examining features that make your Internet activity more efficient.
 Along with ‘how-to’ documentation (provided electronically), you’ll be given a full list of Mac keyboard shortcuts, and a reference chart of how to accomplish certain tasks that you may be used to doing on a Windows PC.

-(Limited to employees only) (A formal class may not be taught.
-To inquire about Outlook training, please e-mail IT Training)
+Outlook 2010 OverviewNote: Limited to employees only.
+A formal class may not be taught.
+To inquire about Outlook training for the PC (Outlook 2010) or for the Mac (Outlook 2011), please e-mail IT Training.

 This course is designed for those that use the PC version of the Microsoft Outlook client software.
 It is geared toward participants who are familiar with the very basics of Outlook, or other email applications.
 We’ll review some of the most commonly used features, as well as explore functions, you may not be utilizing, that help you stay organized and practice time management.
 Topics include using categories, the Scheduling Assistant, creating new contact folders and groups, using conversation mode, flagging messages, performing searches, and more.
 Be prepared, as inquiries of what you would like to learn or issues you would like addressed, are welcomed!

-(A formal class may not be taught.
-To inquire about Introductory Photoshop assistance, please e-mail IT Training) This course is an introduction to Adobe Photoshop CS4.
+This course is an introduction to Adobe Photoshop CS4.
 It is designed for someone that has either never used the software, or is new to the Photoshop environment.
-The end user will become familiar with the basic concepts of creating and editing an image through the use of various tools, including those that let you re-size, crop, add text, select, paint, draw, and clone images.
-Besides the toolbar, various palettes will be utilized.
-Special effects and filters will be explored, as well as using and creating layers.
+The end user will become familiar with the basic concepts of creating and editing an image through the use of various tools, including thoses that let you re-size, crop, add text, select, paint, draw, and clone images.
+Besides the toolbar, special effects and filters will be explored, as well as using and creating layers.
 This course is taught on Mac computers, with essential functions that are easily transferable to the PC.